simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

 - Successful upload gets HTTP 200 response
 - 3 types: S3, S3-IA and S3-resource
 - Can be encrypted - either client or server side (own or managed)
+- Replication
     - Cross Region replication requires versioning to be enbabled on both source and destination buckets
+    - New files and changes replicated automatically
+    - Deleting an object (object marker) or object version in primary will not be automatically replicated into the replication bucket

 ## EC2
 - As you increaset CPU / ram you also increase network throughput/bandwith